 The Nevada State Public Health Laboratory (NSPHL) conducts genome sequencing from a sample of confirmed COVID-19 cases as part of disease surveillance which helps identify new and emerging variants.
 The emergence of new variants is a natural occurrence in infectious diseases.
 According to the CDC, there are currently four COVID-19 variants of concern across the United States.
 Knowledge of emerging SARS-CoV-2 variants is quickly evolving, however there is evidence indicating that these variants are more transmissible.
-According to the NSPHL, B.1.167.2, also known as the Delta (India.) variant, is the most prevalent SARS-CoV-2 variant among all the samples sequences in Nevada followed by the newly classified variant of concern, B.1.1.7 also known as the Alpha (UK) variant.
-The Quad-County reported zero B.1.1.7 variant cases and approximately fourteen B.1.167.2 variant cases from August 22 - September 4, 2021.
+According to the NSPHL, B.1.167.2, also known as the Delta (India.) variant, is the most prevalent SARS-CoV-2 variant among all the samples sequences in Nevada.
+The Quad-County reported thirty-seven B.1.167.2 variant cases from August 29 - September 11, 2021.
 Data is often delayed due to the sequencing processes.
 Additionally, sequencing is conducted using only samples submitted to the NSPHL, which may not always include commercial laboratory samples and does not include Abbott BinaxNOW tests or other rapid antigen tests.